DTK Computer

-DTK Computer is the name for international branches of Datatech Enterprises, a Taiwanese computer manufacturer.
+DTK Computer is the name for international branches of Datatech Enterprises Co., Ltd., a Taiwanese computer manufacturer.
 Founded in 1981, the company was an early supplier of peripherals for IBM PCs as well as PC compatible motherboards.
 In the late 1980s, the company switched to developing complete systems under the DTK name as well as serving as an OEM for motherboards and cases, as bought by other small computer companies and systems integrators.

-The company was little-known in its own time but performed well in the marketplace.
-DTK was the 10th and 11th biggest personal computer manufacturer in the world in 1991 and 1992 respectively, according to Electronics magazine.
+DTK was little-known in its own time but performed well in the marketplace.
+By 1991, the company was the second-largest computer system manufacturer in Taiwan, behind Acer.
+It was the 10th and 11th biggest personal computer manufacturer in the world in 1991 and 1992 respectively, according to Electronics magazine.

 History

 Foundation and expansion (1981–1989)

 Datatech Enterprises was established in Taipei, Taiwan, in 1981.
 The company was founded by eight employees with US$15,000 in start-up capital; in 1982, Datatech raised an additional US$337,000 in capital and expanded to 24 employees.
 Datatech's president Duke Liao founded the company's United States branch in 1986.
 This branch was named DTK Computer and was initially headquartered in Rosemead, California.
 In 1989, DTK moved their headquarters to the City of Industry in California to afford more space for its warehouse of products and to lessen the driving distance for most of its employee base, which in 1993 comprised 100 employees.

 Datatech employed 1,000 people globally in 1989.
 Its research and development lab in Taiwan grew from 45 employees to 72 that year.
-Employees worked from eight to ten hours on weekdays and four hours on Saturdays.
-The workplace environment in Taiwan was relatively progressive for the time, with only a single layer of management between engineers and the company presidents, management allowing capable engineers to fully experiment in their departments, and flexible hours with a two-hour grace period for employees' nominal starting times and no punch clock.
+The workplace environment in Taiwan was relatively progressive for the time: only a single layer of management existed between engineers and the company presidents; management allowed capable engineers to fully experiment in their departments; and while employees worked from eight to ten hours on weekdays and four hours on Saturdays, they had flexible hours, with a two-hour grace period for employees' nominal starting times and no punch clock.
 The R&D lab was cramped for space, however, with workbenches and two-by-four-foot desks arranged in a loose grid, bookshelves being used for equipment storage and small tables being used to store books and papers.

 The company manufactured clones for several architectures, including the IBM PC standards, Micro Channel, and SPARC.
 The R&D lab's Systems Development department, managed by Norman Tsai in 1989, was responsible for creating and maintaining the different divisions for each architecture and hiring employees for those divisions.
 Most employees in Systems Development had majored in electrical engineering with emphasis in computer architecture while in college.
 The Institute for Information Industry funded research for DTK, as they had done with other computer companies in Taiwan.